 Funding requests are accepted once each year according to our grant cycle.
 Funding requirements may change from year to year; therefore, grantseekers are advised to revisit this page prior to beginning the grant application process.
 Grants are normally given as one-time support of a project but may be considered for additional support or for expansions or outgrowths of an initial project.
-Grants are made possible by Community Good Unrestricted Funds and Field of Interest Funds which support a wide variety of needs in Daviess County and the Doris I. Potts Fund, a field–of–interest fund created for the care and well-being of dogs and cats in Daviess County.
+Grants are made possible by Community Good Unrestricted Funds and Field of Interest Funds which support a wide variety of needs in Daviess County.

 We consider funding requests for grants on a yearly cycle.
-The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from June through October each year.
-Funding requests will be accepted from June 10, 2019 through the July 31 deadline.
-Applications submitted after the July 31 deadline will not be considered.
+The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from July through October this year.
+Funding requests will be accepted from July 24, 2020 through the August 27 deadline.
+Applications submitted after the August 27 deadline will not be considered.

 Grant Program Orientation Meeting

 Prospective grant applicants are invited to schedule a meeting with the Regional Director of Community Engagement and Impact, Lauren Osmon, to receive an overview of the funding opportunity and to ask specific questions.
 Contact Lauren at 812-254-9354 or email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
-Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
+Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered for project/program support provided the project/program is charitable and supports a community need.